 UV can show where paintings have been repaired in the past, even when repairs are difficult or impossible to see with the naked eye.
 Also, certain pigments and binders can be identified with UV photography or UV fluorescence, and can be used in dating.

 UV imaging can be used for improving imaging of carving and other surface markings in ivory and other materials.
 UV fluorescence can identify pigments, minerals and even patterns in textiles, which can also be used to date objects.

 Conservation of Manuscripts

 In Palimpsests where text has been obscured or overwritten, UV can be used to highlight text or increase contrast and generally improve legibility when imaging some documents.

-A great many birds and animals either see UV or have UV markings themselves.
+A great many birds and animals are either able to see UV or have UV markings themselves.
 Many use UV as either predator or prey to aid their survival.
 Our equipment is regularly used by the BBC, ITV and many other nature film makers to illustrate this, and also by universities and institutions in their studies.

 Our UV equipment is used throughout the world across many different disciplines.
-UV imaging is used for many applications including; imaging of lightening, high voltage emissions, spark propagation, transmission of line faults, analysis of chemicals and materials.
+UV imaging is used for many applications including; imaging of lightening, high voltage emissions, spark propagation, transmission line faults, analysis of chemicals and materials.